adsrmk/vitepress-latest/docs/en/guide/invoices.md

 # Invoices

 All invoices are accessible at any time via your account dashboard.
 These documents provide a record of charges, including the service period, payment status, and issuance date.
 We utilize Stripe to ensure a secure, transparent, and industry-compliant billing experience.
-This allows for management of your financial records and simplified tax reporting.

 Annual subscription holders receive one primary invoice per year.
 Any add-ons or variable surcharges are processed independently and invoiced according to actual consumption.